Code-Institute-Submissions/BeenThere-GoogleMapsApi/README.md

 2. <b>User Story 2:</b> User Story 2: Checking which cities are in focus this month and just using the hotel finder.
     1. Try the 'Search for Hotels' button and see if it displays the map and the search bar. - Success
     2. Try entering a city into the search bar and see if the map responds. - Success
-    3. Check if the semi-transparent hotel list is there. - Success
+    3. Check if the buttons for showing and hiding the hotel list are present and are working. - Success
     4. Try the 'Hide Search Table' button and see if the hotel list becomes invisible.  - Success
     5. Try moving the map around with hand cursor. - Success
         - Found Social Media buttons floating in the map.
 I don't want the user going to social media when they are searching for hotels so I just added an event listener to make the social media buttons disappear when the hotels button is pressed.